-- Individual meetings to explain any extra work that they are doing and how this can be supported at home. - Invites to year group or subject specific parent workshops such as phonics. - Sharing Personal Learning Plans/Personal Support Plans with clear smart targets.
+- Individual meetings to explain any extra work interventions at school and how this can be supported at home. - Invites to year group or subject specific parent workshops such as phonics. - Sharing Personal Learning Plans/Personal Support Plans with clear smart targets. - Share any specific external support group information or training offered by the local authority such as training with the Mental Health Support Team.